vladen/aerobus/doc/readme.md

 **Returns**: <code>[Section](#Section)</code> - This section.
 <a name="aerobus"></a>
 ## `aerobus(parameters)` ⇒ <code>[Aerobus](#Aerobus)</code>
 Message bus factory.
 Creates and returns new message bus instance.

 **Kind**: global function
-**Returns**: <code>[Aerobus](#Aerobus)</code> - New instance of message bus.
+**Returns**: <code>[Aerobus](#Aerobus)</code> - New instance of Aerobus class wrapped to function resolving channels and sections and exposing some additional API members.
 **Throws**:

-- If any option is of unsupported type (boolean, function, object, string)or if option object contains non-string or empty "delimiter" propertyor if option object contains non-function "error" propertyor if option object contains non-function "trace" propertyor if option object contains non-object "channel" propertyor if option object contains non-object "message" propertyor if option object contains non-object "section" propertyor if option string is empty.
+- If any option is of unsupported type (boolean, function, object, string).
+Or if option object contains non-string or empty "delimiter" property.
+Or if option object contains non-function "error" property.
+Or if option object contains non-function "trace" property.
+Or if option object contains non-object "channel" property.
+Or if option object contains non-object "message" property.
+Or if option object contains non-object "section" property.
+Or if option string is empty.

 **Params**
 - parameters <code>String</code> | <code>function</code> | <code>object</code> - The boolean value defining default bubbling behavior.
 And/or the string delimiter of hierarchical channel names (dot by default).
 And/or the error callback, invoked asynchronously with (error, message) arguments when any subscriber throws.
 And/or the object literal with settings to configure (bubbles, delimiter, error, trace) and extesions for internal classes: channel, message and section.